benlk/kowloon-manifesto/about.md

 ## Contributing

 This site built and maintained by [Ben Keith](https://github.com/benlk/).
-To comment, [message him on Twitter](https://twitter.com/benlkeith/).
+To comment, [message him on the fediverse](https://urbanists.social/@benlk).
 To contribute, [make a pull request to this site via GitHub](https://github.com/benlk/kowloon-manifesto/).

 This site costs about USD$15/year to run; if you want to give someone money for it, try [giving tumblr user centrally-unplanned a gift](https://centrally-unplanned.tumblr.com) and then [donating to Strong Towns](https://www.strongtowns.org/).